fivetran/dbt_fivetran_log/README.md

 ### Using multiple destinations
 Because the Fivetran Log Connector exists at the *destination* level, you need to declare each destination's log connector as a separate source in `src_fivetran_log.yml`.

-Because of the way the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
+And due to the way that the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
 However, because each source's schema is indentical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to avoid duplicating this code.
 This way, you only need to provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
 For any subsequent sources, you can simply point to the anchored table structure.

 See how to use yaml anchors in the example configuration of two sources below: